Kamalpreet07/Induction-program-/README.md

 **Dr.Pushpinder singh**

 He is a very nice personality.
 He is belong from those family were all the members are mostly doctors.
 He had a huge knowledge and gave to us.He taught us you know what is your skill? in which way you easy learn ? from writing and listening that's depend upon you.He also told us you can understand what is your failure and how i forgot that and win in acutual in life .
 If we all have any problem then we share with our mentor and got its solutions.

+<h2>23/July/2024</h2>

+Today our first lecture is at 9.00 a.m.
+It is about basics of chemistry.It is taken by **Karan Bhalla sir**.
+Sir has an amazing personality.Sir is also very punctual.He enter in the classroom right 9. a.m.
+Sir first told us to introduce yourself.
+Sir's  way of teaching is very amazing.
+Sir first teach us organic chemistry.
+In this we learn the open structures ,hydrocarbons and many more thing .Then he teach us about in organic chemistry.
+In this we learn the electronic configuration of elements.Then sir teach us about physical chemistry.
+In this we learn about the osmosis.

+My second lecture is  at 11.00.a.m.
+It is about peer interaction to technical.
+It is taken by our seniors.
+In this we learn about excel, chatgbt and artificial intelligence.

+It is amazing day.